January 28, 2021

 August 7, 2017

-The #BaltimoreCeasefire weekend was spearheaded
+The #BaltimoreCeasefire

-by Erricka Bridgeford, who took to Facebook
+who took to Facebook following the killings to

-the ceasefire was not over.
-Baltimore is
+assure everyone that the ceasefire was not

-experiencing death and violence at record
+over.
+Baltimore is experiencing death and

-levels, and it all comes just four years after
+violence at record levels, and it all comes

-adoption of stringent gun controls via the
+gun controls via the Firearm Safety Act

-Firearm Safety Act (2013).
-That Act banned “high
+(2013).
+That Act banned “high capacity”

-capacity” magazines, “assault weapons,” and
+magazines, “assault weapons,” and established

-established a registration/fingerprint
+a registration/fingerprint requirement for

-requirement for would-be handgun purchasers.
+would-be handgun purchasers.
+These were all

-people safer, yet the two deadliest years in
+the two deadliest years in Baltimore’s history

-Baltimore’s history were 2015 and 2016.
+were 2015 and 2016.

 ....